AntonioFasano/LookOut/source/readme.md

 LookOut is a Microsoft Outlook class macro intended to manage contacts.
 The main objective is to move contacts  organisation from a folder structure to a category structure.
 The former is peculiar of Outlook, so you are locked-in.
- Hopefully, by using these macros, you will be able to move your contacts data to in other applications,  not based on a folder classification (e.g. Google contacts or Thunderbird) without losing the structure, hence the name.
+ Hopefully, by using the procedures in this class, you will be able to move your contacts data to other applications,  not based on a folder classification (e.g. Google contacts or Thunderbird) without losing the structure, hence the name.

-Among the duties performed by LookOut there are: the conversion of contact folders in categories; the export of entire folder trees, the detection and management of duplicate contacts; the inclusion of a category field when exporting as vCard.
+Among the duties performed by LookOut there are: the conversion of contact folders in categories; the export of entire folder trees as single-contact or multi-contact vCards, the detection and management of duplicate contacts; the inclusion of a category field when exporting as vCard.

 LookOut is  intended for Outlook 2010.
 Chances there are it will work in other versions.
 You don't need to be knowledgeable with VBA to use LookOut.

 Disclaimer
 ----------

 Despite this software  helped me dramatically in my contact system migration, it  is still at a beta stage: I had no time to test it thoroughly and writing sound documentation.

-As the  macros  described here affect  Outlook data files, I strongly encourage to backup them  before playing with LookOut.
+As the  macros  described here affect  Outlook Data Files, I strongly encourage to backup them  before playing with LookOut.
 To this end I  suggest that you identify the Outlook data file(s) containing critical data, close Outlook and make a copy of the files.
 If something goes wrong, close Outlook again and replace the  data files with the back-upped copy.

 If you want to learn more about Outlook data file read ahead the section "Outlook folder structure".